ros2/ros2_documentation/source/Tutorials/Custom-ROS2-Interfaces.rst

 This is a simple method of interface creation and utilization.
 You can learn more about interfaces :ref:`here <InterfaceConcept>`.

-``.action`` files are another ROS 2 interface you can customize.
-You can learn about action interfaces :ref:`here <Actions>`.

 Next steps
 ----------

-The :ref:`next tutorial <SinglePkgInterface>` covers more ways to use interfaces in ROS 2.
+``.action`` files are another ROS 2 interface you can customize.
+You will learn about action interfaces in the :ref:`next tutorial <ActionCreate>`.